dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

         yield response.json()

         # Stop requesting pages if the last element was already
-        # older than initial value
+        # older than the initial value
         # Note: incremental will skip those items anyway, we just
-        # do not want to use the api limits
+        # do not want to use the API limits
         if created_at.start_out_of_range:
             break

-        # get next page
+        # get the next page
         if "next" not in response.links:
             break
         url = response.links["next"]["url"]